EnteloBio/flowagent/README.md

 OPENAI_MODEL=gpt-3.5-turbo

 # Run workflow
-cognomic "Analyze RNA-seq data in my fastq.gz files using Kallisto.
+flowagent "Analyze RNA-seq data in my fastq.gz files using Kallisto.
 The fastq files are in current directory and I want to use Homo_sapiens.GRCh38.cdna.all.fa as reference.
 The data is single ended.
 Generate QC reports and save everything in results/rna_seq_analysis."
 ```

 2. For report generation: